BengtGustafsson/extract_fx/README.md

 ## Building extract_fx

-Just compile the extract_fx.cpp file using a C++20 compiler.
+You can just compile the extract_fx.cpp file using a C++20 compiler.
 Older C++ versions may also work.
-Optionally use the supplied CMakeLists.txt file to build it.
+Optionally use the supplied
+CMakeLists.txt file to build it.
 As the example in format_literal_test.cpp uses std::println the compiler must have this implemented, which is currently only true for the latest Visual Studio 2022 compilers.

-The CMakeLists file includes a file `fx_sources.cmake` which contains a function`target_fx_sources` that can be called with a CMake target name and a number source files in the same way as CMake's own `target_sources`.
+The CMakeLists file includes a file `fx_sources.cmake` which contains a function`target_fx_sources` that can be called with a CMake target name and a number of source files in the same way as CMake's own `target_sources`.
 This causes the files to be set up for pre-preprocessing with extract_fx and the resulting output file (which is written in the `extracted` subdirectory of the current build directory) to be added to the project in a special *source group* called Extracted.
 This provides a nearly invisible integration into Visual Studio and allows using f and x literals in source files which are added to their projects using the `target_fx_sources` macro.

 ## Experimentation environment.